 Dr. Rouwenhorst teaches a wide variety of marketing classes, mostly at the graduate level.
 He is passionate about experiential learning and getting students involved in solving real-world corporate problems.
 He and his students have consulted with companies such as ACT, General Motors, HON, John Deere and many others.

 His research interests deal mostly with advertising effectiveness and teaching innovations at the higher ed level.
 He has published in the Journal for Advancement of Marketing Education, Social Behavior and Personality, and cases in several textbooks.
+He serves as a reviewer for the Journal for Advancement of Marketing Education.

 PhD, MBA, BBA, University of Iowa